Annual Biology Conference

 About the ABC

 The Annual Biology Conference (ABC) is a single day symposium organised by the School of Biological Sciences.
-It provides an opportunity for postgraduate research students to present their findings to colleagues, peers and the wider scientific community.
+It provides an opportunity for postgraduate research students of the school to present their findings to colleagues, peers and the wider scientific community.

 The communication of science and the presentation of research ideas and results are important skills for emerging scientists.
 The ABC allows students to develop public speaking skills and gain confidence and experience in delivering a presentation to a larger audience.